Blake's 7 (audio drama): The Worlds of Blake's 7

 A series of full cast boxsets taking place away from The Liberator consisting of three stories each.

 Books

-New standalone Blake's 7 novels set throughout seasons A, B, and C. Some are accompanied by audiobook versions. #9, #10 and #11 are audiobook only.
+New standalone Blake's 7 novels set at various points in the show's history.
+Some are accompanied by audiobook versions. #9, #10 and #11 are audiobook only.

 Lucifer Trilogy

 These form a trilogy of audiobook releases written and read by Paul Darrow taking place 20 years after season D of the TV series.